EricLiu2000/HiVolts/README.md

 Chris Kuszmaul for help on the generation algorithm and general guidance.
 Jonathan Zwiebel for assistance on the image display.

-Primary resources included the Java documentation files and the JUnit documentation.
+Primary resources included the Java and JUnit documentation files.